stevedekorte/ActorKit/README.txt

 	Example

-	// these spawn threads for each actor to and return immediately
+	// the fetch return a future immediately

 	NSData *aFuture = [(NSURL *)[[@"http://yahoo.com" asURL] asActor] fetch];

-	// ... do stuff that doesn't need to wait on the results ...
+	// ... do stuff ...

-	// now when we try to access the values, they block if the values aren't ready
+	// now when we try to access the values, the thread waits if the values aren't ready

 	NSLog(@"request returned %i bytes", (int)[aFuture length]);

-SyncProxy
+ThreadSafeProxy

-	Calling asSynchronous on any object returns a SyncProxy for it.
+	Calling asThreadSafe on any object returns a proxy that ensures only one thread can access it at a time.
 Example:

-	NSMutableDictionary *dict = [[NSMutableDictionary dictionary] asSynchronous];
+	NSMutableDictionary *dict = [[NSMutableDictionary dictionary] asThreadSafe];

-	You now have a thread safe dictionary.